 (Level AAA): Non-Web-based user agent user interfaces comply with

-and cite the "Level AAA" requirements of standards and/or operating environment
+and cite the "Level AAA" requirements of standards and/or platform

 conventions that benefit accessibility.
 The "Level AAA" requirements are

 those that are functionally equivalent to WCAG Level AAA success criteria.

 This guideline does not apply to Web-based user agent user interfaces, but

 does includes any parts of Web-based user agents that are non-Web-based @@DEFINE@@ (e.g., client-side file uploaders).